Gretchen Rubin

 Gretchen Craft Rubin (born December 14, 1965) is an American author, blogger and speaker.

-Early life and education
+Early life

 Born Gretchen Anne Craft, Gretchen Rubin grew up in Kansas City, Missouri, where her father was a lawyer at the firm of Craft, Fridkin & Rhyne.
 She attended The Pembroke Hill School.
 She received her undergraduate and law degrees from Yale University, was editor-in-chief of the Yale Law Journal and won the Edgar M. Cullen Prize.

 Career

 Law career

 Rubin clerked for Judge Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit, and then on the U.S. Supreme Court for Justice Sandra Day O'Connor from 1995 to 1996.
 After her clerkships, she served as a chief adviser to Federal Communications Commission Chairman Reed Hundt.
 She has also been a lecturer at the Yale Law School and the Yale School of Management.